 Recomposition of living levels

-Like any project Westway Architects, the staircase is, in the words of architect Maurizio Condoluci, "an object of design, fascinating, sculptural, not merely functional."
+Like every project by Westway Architects, the staircase represents, in the words of architect Maurizio Condoluci, "a design object, fascinating, sculptural, not merely functional".
 His role, in the interiors signed by the Roman studio, is to "change perspective".
 Once the two connecting elements have been fixed, the distribution of the spaces has been easily defined by making all the connections gravitate on the living room.
 The kitchen is filtered by the internal staircase and separated by a frosted glass wall, with a fixed glass that acts as a parapet for the staircase and two doors that allow free circulation of private and public flows between the living room and the kitchen itself.